tanpuer/SkiaUI2/README.md

    YUVVideoView: render video by MediaCodec/SkRuntimeEffect.
    LyricView: parse .lrc/.srt files, use RecyclerView to render lyric.
    MovingArea: intercept TouchEvents by default and can move.
+   InputView: binding to Java EditText and render it's text.
    Other CustomsViews: Loading, Switch, Radio, Picker...
    ...
 8. scrollView: scroll, fling，for more optimizations.